Summary

 Each submission contains:

-- A pseudonymous installation identifier (UUID v4) generated locally when you install the extension.
-This identifier links your four searches together so we can compare them — it has no link to your identity.
+- An anonymous installation identifier (UUID v4) generated locally when you install the extension.
+This identifier links your searches together so we can compare them — it has no link to your identity.

 -

-For each of the four neighborhoods (Downtown, Shopping District,
+For each of the 9 Boston-area locations (Downtown, Boston Shopping

 - Whether the result was collected signed-in or in incognito.